 - Ask for Positives.
 I always ask people to start with telling me what I’m doing well.
 This makes them feel more comfortable giving me helpful feedback.
 If I suspect someone may be uncomfortable giving me feedback, I double-down on this behavioral hack by asking for two things I’m doing well and one thing I could do differently to get better results.

 - Give Them Time To Think About It.
-Never ask people to give you a response right then.
+It’s usually best not to ask people to give you a response right then.
 Instead, ask them if you can follow up with them in a few days.
 This gives them time to think about it.
-You may even consider adding ‘sharing feedback’ to your weekly one-to-one meeting.
+You may even consider adding ‘sharing feedback’ to your weekly one-to-one meeting agenda.

 - Receive It In-Person.
 Don’t ask for feedback to be delivered through email.
 Requesting feedback initiates an important conversation where tone of voice and body language adds clarity and reveals sincere intentions.
 Although feedback can be delivered over a phone call, it works best in-person or over video conference.